Server instances that you want to use for Group Replication must satisfy the following requirements.

 Binary Log Dependency Tracking.
 Setting

-WRITESETcan improve performance for a group member, depending on the group's workload.
+WRITESETcan improve performance for a group member, depending on the group's workload (in MySQL 8.3 and later, this is the default).
 While Group Replication carries out its own parallelization after certification when applying transactions from the relay log, independently of any value set for

 binlog_transaction_dependency_tracking, this value does affect how transactions are written to the binary logs on Group Replication members.
 The dependency information in those logs is used to assist the process of state transfer for distributed recovery from a donor's binary log, which takes place whenever a member joins or rejoins the group.Note